From Prompt to Code Part 2: Inside Gemini CLI's Memory and Tools

 From on-the-fly context with

-commands to persistent global preferences, Gemini CLI is designed to be an intelligent and adaptable assistant.
+@commands to persistent global preferences, Gemini CLI is designed to be an intelligent and adaptable assistant.

 In Part 1 of this series, we touched upon the core engine.
 In the next installment, we will dive into the critical aspects of how the Gemini CLI ensures user control through features like shell sandboxing and interactive confirmations.
 We'll also explore its extensibility, including the Model Context Protocol (MCP), which allows you to integrate your own custom tools and truly make Gemini CLI your own.